• Skip to primary navigation

 Paneer Puff Pastry Turnovers Air Fryer Oven Main 4.3

-A flaky golden crust with spicy flavorful paneer filling.
-Perfect appetizer for a party that can be prepared ahead of time.
+A flaky golden crust with spicy, flavorful paneer filling.
+It is the perfect appetizer for a party that can be prepared ahead of time.
 So easy and delicious!

 Spicy Bombay Potatoes

-Baby Potatoes cooked with aromatic spices, as a one-pot dish, are perfect to serve as an appetizer or a side dish.
-These delicious and easy Bombay Potatoes take just 20 minutes to make in the Instant Pot or on stovetop.
+Baby Potatoes cooked with aromatic spices as a one-pot dish are perfect to serve as an appetizer or a side dish.
+These delicious and easy Bombay Potatoes take just 20 minutes to make in the Instant Pot or on the stovetop.

 Mint Cilantro Chutney